-After years ensuring dependency is at the core of their designs – how have tech companies responded to consumer criticism on the overuse of technology?
+After years of ensuring dependency is at the core of their designs – how have tech companies responded to consumer criticism on the overuse of technology?

 Tech giants Google and Apple offer screen time features that monitor and restrict phone use.
-Apple has also implemented a communications limit so that parents can set limitations on kids Contacts lists for incoming and outgoing phone calls, messages and FaceTime – whether during the permitted screen time or otherwise.
+Apple has also implemented a communications limit so that parents can set limitations on kids Contacts lists for incoming and outgoing phone calls, messages, and FaceTime – whether during the permitted screen time or otherwise.

 Limiting screen time